Vellum software is one of the newest book formatting choices available to self-published and independent authors, but is it right for you?

 Calibre is a cross-platform, open-source suite of eBook software with a powerful punch.

-You can easily create mobi and EPUB files for uploading to Amazon.
+You can easily create EPUB files for uploading to Amazon.
 The Calibre software allows users to sort and group eBooks by metadata fields pulled from many different sources.

 More on the tech software side of things, Calibre is a nice substitute for DIY book formatting but is favored by programmers and not authors with specific formatting needs.